cruise-automation/webviz-rust-framework/wrflib/docs/src/basic_api_overview.md

 We also have access to a [`Cx`](/target/doc/wrflib/cx/struct.Cx.html) object.
 This is a global "context" object, that gets passed around practically everywhere.

 Here we'll look at the basic calls you can make on `Cx`, and their associated events.
-We'll save rendering-related calls and events for a later chapter.
+We'll save rendering-related calls and events for a [later chapter](./rendering_api_events_overview.md).

 ### Construction

 When the app is constructed and APIs can be called, a [`Construct`](/target/doc/wrflib/enum.Event.html#variant.Construct) event is fired.
 It is fired exactly once, and before any other calls to `handle` or `draw`.
-The event contains no futher information.
+The event contains no further information.

 ### Timers